The Ark Animal Rescue

 Each month we feature a different dog.
 Some of our dogs seem to attract less attention than others to prospective adopters.
 Many of these dogs are lovely animals and will make wonderful pets if only people would consider them.

-Tia, our October Dog of the Month has been rehomed. look out for Sandy coming soon!
+Duke is our February Dog of the Month has been rehomed.

 Collection Of Adopted Animals